Shantanu081/bannkingApp/moneytransfer/README.md

 ```
 The application runs on port 8080

-##To Run the application please follow :
+## To Run the application on Docker please follow :

 1. From the root folder run ‘mvn clean install’
 2. Then run, ‘docker build -t revolut .’